itf/6s092/courses/IAP19/PS/PS09/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_prompt = "Wumpus has a spotty memory, so sometimes he can't recall how many people he's measured so far.
-Help him out by implementing the function `length(ll)`, which takes a `LinkedList` as input and returns the integer length (the number of `Person`s in the list)!
+Help him out by implementing the function `length(ll)`, which takes a `LinkedList` as input and returns the integer length (the number of `Person`s in the list)! \n

 Note: normally we can store the length of a linked list as a variable and return it in $O(1)$ time.
 It just so happens that Wumpus has not included that in this implementation. :("

 ## Define solution that will be printed to student.
 csq_soln = """